joaodanielmw/visitationcounter/README.md

 - Cookies: Implement cookies to track if a user has already visited the page, preventing multiple counts in a short period.

-- Sessions: Optionally, use sessions for user-specific visit tracking.

 - Basic HTML & PHP: Build the user interface with simple HTML and use PHP to process the visit data and display the result.

 ## Development